sjmackenzie/foonline/README.md

 ```

 ### future directions
 Having programmatic control over the DOM allows implementing multi-view applications in combination with the [global environment](https://github.com/codr4life/lifoo#environment), the next step is to explore that angle and figure out the constraints.
+I'm also working on a database layer for basic persistence and indexing of data.

 ### ps
 You are perfect, immortal spirit; whole and innocent.<br/>